The slow long love of winter

 Sustaining an art practice in difficult times

-This winter was a time of huge transition but also a season of blessings.
+Last winter was a time of huge transition but also a season of blessings.
 It took awhile to set up and adapt to having my studio at home.
 But now it feels very accessible.
 But however would I paint consistently without the encouragement of other artists around, and while the world went a bit crazy?
 One of the best things about the season was sitting down most days to work on a large commissioned painting.
 Even better, it put me in a summer mood.
 My task was to paint a St. Albert backyard much loved by the homeowners.
 Every day, I thought about the greens of summer, the bright pink and purple petunias and the lush tomato plants getting ready to fruit.
 And by February, ta-da, winter was almost over, including the Polar Vortex, and my summery painting was done!

 "Summer Afternoons" Watercolor, 22 x 30